SAP/project-kb/prospector/evaluation/README.md

 them in a Redis Queue, from which the `prospector_worker` container fetches jobs and executes them.
 To visualise what is going on, run
 `docker attach prospector_worker_1` to see the usual console output.
 In order to change something inside the container, run `docker exec -it prospector_worker_1 bash` to open an interactive bash shell.

+You can set the number of workers in `docker/worker/etc_supervisor_confd_rqworker.conf.j2`.

 ## Command Line Options

 All scripts are called from `main.py`, depending on the CL flags that are set.
 The following flags can be set: